IsraelDCastro/rails-vite-tailwindcss-template/README.md

 - To start a project without Vue or React just add the flag `--normal` to command line.
 - `VueJS 3` to start a project with Vue just add the flag `--vue` to command line.
-- `ReactJS 18` to start a project with Vue just add the flag `--react` to command line.
+- `ReactJS 19` to start a project with React just add the flag `--react` to command line.

 ### CSS Frameworks